 N-acetylcysteine (NAC) is a natural amino acid that can be found in various foods, including meat, fish, and dairy products.
 It is also available as a dietary supplement and a very popular nootropic.

 However, there are some potential side effects associated with NAC use that you should be aware of.

 One potential side effect of NAC use is an increased risk of bleeding.
 This is due to the fact that NAC can thin the blood.
 If you are taking any medications that increase the risk of bleeding, you should consult with your doctor before starting NAC supplementation.

 Another potential side effect of NAC use is an increased risk of developing sulfoxidation reactions.
 Sulfoxidation reactions are chemical reactions that can occur in the body when sulfur groups are present.
 These reactions can result in the formation of potentially toxic substances called sulfides.

 Sulfides can be harmful to the body in a number of ways, including damaging tissue and causing organ failure.
 Therefore, it is important to monitor your intake of NAC if you have any existing conditions or take any medications that increase your risk of sulfoxidation reactions.

-Why it’s important to be aware of the dark side of N-acetylcysteine
+Why it’s important to be aware of the dangers of N-acetylcysteine

 We are all familiar with the health benefits of N-acetylcysteine (NAC) in supporting a healthy immune system, but there is a dark side to this supplement that many people may not be aware of.